 Charming, classy, versatile, and beautiful are just a few of the characteristics that define Tracee Ellis Ross and make her one of the hottest chameleons in the entertainment industry today.
 She is described as a “trend setter with signature style,” a woman “gracefully redefining the rules for success.”

-Tracee Ellis Ross is the star of the new hit ABC comedy series Black-ish, which airs Wednesday nights after Modern Family.
+Tracee Ellis Ross is the star of the new hit ABC comedy series Black-ish.
 Ross is best known as the star of the hit sitcom, Girlfriends, which aired for eight seasons on the CW and can be seen in syndication throughout the US and the world.
 Her portrayal of “Joan Clayton,” has earned her seven NAACP Image Award nominations, including one win in 2007 for Outstanding Lead Actress in a Comedy Series, one BET Comedy Award win, and two nominations for Outstanding Lead Actress in a Comedy Series, a Women's Image Network (WIN) Award nomination for Best Comedy Series and two PRISM Award nominations for Outstanding Performance in a Comedy series.
 She also starred in and produced the BET series Reed Between the Lines, which won her a third NAACP Image Award.

 Ross was also seen in the short film series FIVE, a collection of 5 short films which aired on Lifetime in October 2011.
 She appeared in Lili, directed by Alicia Keys and produced by Jennifer Aniston and Paula Wagner, among others.
 Other credits include turns in Love, Loss, and What I Wore on stage in New York and LA; guest starring roles on ABC's Private Practice, CBS' hit crime drama CSI, and HBO's LIFE Support with Queen Latifah; and feature films Hanging Up with Jennifer Connelly and Marcia Gay Harden, and Tyler Perry's Daddy's Little Girls.
 In the fall of 2013, Ross returned to the BET Network to co-host the popular award show, Black Girls Rock, with Regina King for the third televised installment.